favionline/partner-events-tracking-gtm-template/doc/implementation-guide/readme.md

 In `createOrder Event Data` field, you need to provide a GTM variable with order data.
 In GTM there are multiple ways how to pass this data, typically it can be based on a *Data Layer Variable*, a *Custom JavaScript* variable or any other option.
 You might even already have an order variable ready used for a different service.

 **In any case please make sure the format of the object returned by the selected variable matches the format described below.**

-If you are doing something wrong, you should see error messages in web console / developer tools (usually F12 in browser).
-When you are all set up, you should see network requests being sent to `https://partner-events.favi.{XX}`, where `{XX}` is the country where your e-shop is registered.

-Chrome and Chrome-based browsers may not show responses for failed requests, so in order to see helpful error messages from the API, please try using Firefox or the most reliable way is using a "copy as cURL" feature on the request.

 `order` is an object with the following format: